jorgebucaran/hyperapp/docs/architecture/actions.md

 ### Nonstandard Usage

 - Using an anonymous function for an action has the disadvantage that it has no name for debugging tools to make use of.
-That’s significant because it’s recommended that actions have names.
+That's significant because it's recommended that actions have names.

 - If you wanted to use curried functions to implement actions then you can use named function expressions.